emapco/chem-mrl/README.md

 ### W&B Integration

 This library includes a `WandBTrainerExecutor` class for seamless Weights & Biases (W&B) integration.
 It handles authentication, initialization, and logging at the frequency specified by `evaluation_steps`.
-This setup ensures seamless logging and experiment tracking, allowing for better visualization and monitoring of model performance.

 ```python
 from chem_mrl.schemas import Chem2dMRLConfig, ChemMRLConfig